brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 ## Roles and Responsibilities

 When a consumer team submit their PR, we have an opportunity to take a look and request changes before accepting.
 The recommender team's contract, for example, could be expensive as it actually processes every row in the relation, even though it's really just doing a schema test.
-Depending on our database technology, we could ask them to use to the information schema to do that, or just add a `LIMIT 0` so that the query optimiser can recognise that no processing in necessary and optimise it away.
+Depending on our database technology, we could ask them to use the information schema to do that, or just add a `LIMIT 0` so that the query optimiser can recognise that no processing in necessary and optimise it away.

 A key consideration in my approach to this is that the provider is not forced to accept a consumer contract.
 Providers are naturally incentivised to try to accept consumer contracts.
 Amongst the stability and insights benefits, a consumer-driven contract capability shifts some responsiblity for stability from the producer onto consumers.
 A consumer can't really blame a provider for breaking somehing they never said they needed.
 Feels kinda liberating, actually.
 The provider needs to be able to refuse unreasonable or incorrect expecations, so that the emphasis is on a collaborative effort between equal parties for mutual benefit.

 A note on usage - a lot of insight into expecatations can be gleaned from reviewing usage logs - which queries were run, by whom, when.
 I've found some challenges in doing this well, in particular that without "platform" support, a provider on a modern data warehouse won't have the usage information as it will have been logged in the consumer's account or project which the producer won't have access to.
 Even if it worked well, a contract allows a consumer to express a critically important query that **must work**, but is only run run, say, once a year as part of financial year end reporting.
+That's a big benefit, those infrequent, important queries are a killer!

 ## Move Fast and (Don't) Break Stuff

 The Jaffle Shop data sources are seed `.csv` files.
 The column types are [inferred from the data](https://docs.getdbt.com/faqs/seeds/seed-datatypes).
 That means that in the Jaffle Shop data, IDs are integers.
 The product team notices this unexpected behaviour and decides to fix it (in principle IDs are strings, not integers and on the data warehouse technology they use, strings are more efficient as join keys).
-They start that change, adding a snippet of YAML to `dbt_package.yml`, telling dbt to treat `order_id` (which is column `id` in seed `raw_orders`) as an string.
+They start that change, adding a snippet of YAML to `dbt_package.yml`, telling dbt to treat `order_id` (which is column `id` in seed `raw_orders`) as a string.

 ```yml
 seeds: